awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-schedule-expression.md

 **Note**
 Although the `cron` expression is set to start at 5 PM UTC, note that there could be a delay of 0\-20 minutes from the actual requested time to run the execution\.
 If you want to run on a daily schedule, don't provide this parameter\.
-Amazon SageMaker picks a time to run every day Currently, Amazon SageMaker only supports hourly integer rates between 1 hour and 24 hours\.
+SageMaker picks a time to run every day Currently, SageMaker only supports hourly integer rates between 1 hour and 24 hours\.